 What is the aim?

-– That the client is in better contact with herself.
+– The client is in better contact with him/herself.

-– That my presence is felt in a holistic way, directly linked to the ongoing processes and not only those which are symbolised.
+– My presence is felt in a holistic way, directly linked to the ongoing processes and not only those which are expressed by words.

-Being in contact, giving space to what is happening, the actualising tendency can find more space and be active.
+Being in contact, giving space to what is happening, the actualizing tendency can find more space and be active.

-Every ECV session starts and ends with a moment of only talking.
+Every Mindful Touch Therapy session starts and ends with a possibility of talking.

 Especially in the first session I give information about what this body-work is about:

-– the physical setting is not defined but at disposal and has to be chosen by the client, generally after me proposing different possibilities and insisting on the importance to that the client makes her choice.
-Generally lying on the massage table is chosen.
+– The practical setting is not defined but at disposal and cane chosen by the client, this is part of the bodywork process.
+Generally lying on the massage table is chosen for it’s comfort.

-– the client explores what is going on in the organism, the therapist tries to be in contact with what is going on, but this does not mean cognitive explanations
+– The client explores what is going on in the organism, the therapist tries to be in contact with what is going on, but this does not mean cognitive explanations or interpretation.

-– the client is invited to be especially attentive to what seems right for her : this is not about obtaining some result nor reacting to therapist’s proposals, but to check permanently if the attention is on the right place, if the touching is adequate, if it is necessary to talk or not, if some body-parts need more or less attention.
+– The client is invited to be especially attentive to what seems right for her/him : this is not about obtaining some result nor reacting to therapist’s proposals, but to check permanently if the attention is on the right place, if the touching is adequate, if it is necessary to talk or not, if some body-parts need more or less attention.

-– Even if we agreed on body-work, the client (or therapist) might realise that it is not the right moment to do so, that touching might be wrong in that moment.
+– Even if we agreed on body-work, the client (or therapist) might be aware that it is not the right moment to do so, that touching might be wrong in that moment.

 I consider as the main challenge of this type of work in maintaining the initiative at the client’s place; especially as the setting gives already a lot of initiative power to the therapist.